- 1 Ways to Resist

 - Children: 294,000

-- In 2015, an average of 611,805 households and 1,229,391 individuals received Supplemental Nutrition Assistance Program benefits (SNAP, formerly called Food Stamps) in a given month in Tennessee.
+- In 2015, an average of 611,805 households and 1,229,391 people received Supplemental Nutrition Assistance Program benefits (SNAP, formerly called Food Stamps) in a given month in Tennessee.
 In 2011, approximately 20% of the population of Tennessee was receiving SNAP benefits.
 The average monthly benefit per Tennessee household was $250 per household and $123 per person in 2016.

 - In 2016, an average of 68,975 households, including 30,769 families and 53,057 children, received Temporary Assistance for Needy Families (TANF), which is direct financial assistance, in a given month.
 The average monthly benefit for a single parent with three children residing in Tennessee was $185 in 2014.
 Average benefits in Tennessee have fallen in value by 34.4% since 1996.